RIVERS REUSS

 Swiss Tour

-River Reuss originates at the north face of St. Gotthard massif in Central Switzerland, forces itself through Schöllenen canyon (an obstacle that blocked the way from Lucerne to southern Switzerland until the 13th century), runs down all of canton Uri to feed Lake Lucerne.
+River Reuss originates at the north face of St. Gotthard massif in Central Switzerland, forces itself through Schöllenen canyon (a natural obstacle that blocked the way from Lucerne to southern Switzerland and Italy until the 13th century), runs down all of canton Uri to feed Lake Lucerne.

 The city of Lucerne sits right at the end of the lake.
 Shortly after leaving Lake Lucerne River Reuss, a natural barrier forces the river to turn right to the north-east and not much later again to the left / north.
 Wohlen and Bremgarten are two minor towns on the way down to Brugg, where it joins River Aare.